BehaviorTree/BehaviorTree.CPP/docs/tutorial_H_coroutines.md

             if( !reply_received )
             {
-				// set status to RUNNING and "pause/sleep" setStatusRunningAndYield();
+                // set status to RUNNING and "pause/sleep"
+                // If halt() is called, we will not resume execution setStatusRunningAndYield();
             }
         }

-        std::cout << name() <<": Done." << std::endl;
+        // this part of the code is never reached if halt() is invoked. std::cout << name() <<": Done." << std::endl;
         return NodeStatus::SUCCESS;
     }